 Companies are hiring, and that’s good news!
 Much of the interviewing is being conducted remotely, with the interviewer and interviewee in separate locations.
 The virtual format can present challenges, but taking certain steps can make it a smooth process for all.
-Whether you’re conducting the interview or you’re being interviewed for a job, follow these tips for best results.
+Whether you’re conducting the interview or being questioned yourself, follow these tips for remote interviews to get the best results.

 Rules for the Job Candidate

 Keep everything but inanimate objects out of sight.
-This means keep the kids away.
+This means keeping the kids away.
 Keep the pets away.
 Make sure they can’t be seen—or even heard.

 Present a tidy environment.
-Be mindful of what the interviewer will see in the background.
+Another job interview tip is to be mindful of what the interviewer will see in the background.
 If you’re in the kitchen, make sure there are no dirty dishes around.
 If you’re in the bedroom, your bed must be neatly made.
 Do not do the interview from a basement with poor lighting.

 Set up good lighting.
 Lighting is important on video calls.
 Position the light behind you, or sit in front of a window so there is natural light behind you.
 Good lighting can help you appear…in the best light.

 Put down the cell phone.
 It should go without saying, but do not text during a video interview.
 If the phone is near you, turn the ringer off before the interview starts.

 During a phone interview, stay still.
 Don’t go outside for a call, because the wind can affect the sound.
 Don’t do the interview while driving, either.
 You want to maintain safety and sound quality.

 Check your equipment beforehand.
 Test your connection, including your audio and video, prior to the interview.
 While you can’t always avoid technical glitches during a video call, running a test lets you be as prepared as possible.

 Do all the in-person interview things.
 Research the company ahead of time so you sound informed during the interview.
 Follow up with a thank-you email to the interviewer.